prem-muthedath/saros/README.md

+#### Saros

-# Mini program that links revisions in a document repository.
+Mini program that links revisions in a document repository.

 An excercise in OO programming.
 Guidelines followed:
   1. No more than one '.' per line, meaning avoid code such as: